backdrop-contrib/materialize/README.md

 After you have those two dependencies working on your computer, use the command line to enter the root of your theme.

+In the root of the theme, type

+npm install

-In the root of the theme, type npm install to install the SASS tools for this theme.
+to install the SASS tools for this theme.

+To enable livereload for development purposes, uncomment a line starting with this in the middle of your template.php file:
+// backdrop_add_js("document.write('<script src=\"http://' + (location.host

 After this has installed, use these commands on the command line in the root of your theme to make the theme do its thing: